Post job

 A production artist is responsible for managing digital content, meeting clients' standard specifications and requests for successful project completion.
 Production artists must have computer proficiency, especially on utilizing various software tools and applications to create illustrations and layouts.
 They also work closely with the creative team, cooperating in brainstorming sessions to ensure the consistency for each assigned task.
 A production artist should be keen on details, adjusting outputs as needed to maintain the highest quality for the actual presentation.

-There are some key differences in responsibilities as well.
-For example, a graphic designer internship responsibilities require skills like "graphic design intern," "blog posts," "flyers," and "typography."
+There are some key differences in the responsibilities of each position.
+For example, graphic designer internship responsibilities require skills like "graphic design intern," "blog posts," "flyers," and "typography."
 Meanwhile a typical production artist has skills in areas such as "production art," "color correction," "digital assets," and "production process."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Production artists tend to reach similar levels of education than graphic designer interns.
 In fact, production artists are 1.1% more likely to graduate with a Master's Degree and 0.0% more likely to have a Doctoral Degree.